Redjumpman/Jumper-Plugins/README.md

 - Type pip3 install beautifulsoup4
 - Once this has loaded you just need to install my cog!

-Then:

-cog install Jumper-Cogs "cogname"

-OR

-download the .py file and place it in your cog folder.

 # What's planned?